An In-depth Investigation of User Response Simulation for Conversational Search: T5: A Strong Baseline

-There are two subtypes for why T5 fails in this class.
-The first subtype is that the clarifying question asks for specific information about the user.
-Usually, the specific information requires personal information like address, age, etc., or personal preference.
-For example, (In examples for this section, $g$ is the T5-generated responses, and $r$ is the human-generated response):
+This class comprises questions that ask for user-specific information such as address, age, preference, etc. For example, (In examples for this section, $G$ is the T5-generated responses, and $H$ is the human-generated response):

-In this example, there is no explicit information indicating what game genre the user likes to play.
+In this example, there is no explicit information about the user's preferred game genre.
 Thus the system does its best - to answer with the user's true intent.

-The following example demonstrates the second subtype of this class, where the clarifying question does not ask for extra personal information.
-However, the human-generated response contains or implies information that the system by no means would know.

-In this example, the system (and us) would not know whether the user will need a hotel, given that they are finding a schedule of events at the location.
-Therefore the system rejects the search intent in the question that seems semantically unfamiliar from the actual intent.
-One may argue that it would be reasonable for the user to need a hotel when organizing events.
-Such cases could be improved by integrating a common-sense reasoning model.
-Note that our goal is not to claim that these examples are impossible to simulate, because a model can still randomly guess it correctly.
-However, these examples are extremely hard to be simulated faithfully without additional user profiles, world knowledge, etc. We find 37 examples in this class, about 10.3\% of the studied set.
+These examples are hard to simulate faithfully without additional information such as user profiles.
+We find 37 examples in this class, about 10.3\% of the studied set.